brandonkgarner/CEDAR/tools/testing/README.md

 - -L designates "lambda" service [REQUIRED]
 - "dev" is the environment defined in your ENVR.yaml file [REQUIRED]
-- the lambda or lambda(s) to test against if more than one use comma delimited value like "lambda1,lambda2,lambda3" [REQUIRED]
+- the "lambda" or lambda(s) to test against if more than one use comma delimited value like _"lambda1,lambda2,lambda3"_ [REQUIRED]
 - ENVR.yaml is your environment file that holds information about the environments needed.
 [REQUIRED]
 - alias name can be used if you plan on running more than one lambda at a time.
 [OPTIONAL]